Man with Lyme carditis and a pacemaker implantation talks to doctor.

-Reversible heart block from Lyme disease means patients don’t need permanent pacemakers for life.
+Reversible heart block from Lyme disease means patients may not need permanent pacemakers for life.
 Two cases demonstrate successful removal of permanent pacemakers after antibiotic treatment restored normal cardiac conduction.
 Both patients maintained 1:1 conduction at heart rates exceeding 120 beats per minute during exercise stress testing, proving their heart block had completely resolved.

 Pacemaker Removal: Proof of Reversibility